second-state/SewUp/README.md

 ### Debugging
 Furthermore, you can debug your ewasm contract with debug macro `sewup::ewasm_dbg!`, and run the contract with message output by `cargo test -- --nocapture`.
 To learn more about the usage, you check out the examples in the [example](./examples/) folder.

+### Deployment
+Once you want to deploy your contract to any network which support Ewasm by sweup command line tool, please read the [wiki](https://github.com/second-state/SewUp/wiki/Deploy-Guide).

 ## SewUp Development
 There are two projects and several examples in the workspace, the contract project should build with target